 F = c/2 * sqrt(p^2/L^2 + q^2/W^2 + r^2/H^2)

 c = speed of sound (1130 feet per second or 344 meters per second)

 sqrt = Square Root

 ^2 = squared

 H = Height of Room

-p, q and r represent the mode we’re solving for.
+p, q and r represent the mode we’re solving for in the room mode equation.
 If you want to know the axial mode for the room length, p=1, q=0, r=0.
-If you want to know the 2nd axial, p=2, q=0, r=0.
-To find a tangential, use 1 in 2 of the variables.
+If you want to know the 2nd axial mode, p=2, q=0, r=0.
+To find a tangential mode, use 1 in 2 of the variables from the room mode calculator.
 So, if you want the first tangential of the length and width, p=1, q=1, r=0.